instaloader/instaloader/README.rst

 --hashtag-username   When downloading by #hashtag, lookup the picture's username
                      to decide in which directory to store, rather than storing all pictures in directory '#hashtag'.
+--user-agent STRING  Change User Agent for HTTP requests to STRING, rather than
+                     our default user agent (Chrome 51).

 To get a list of all flags, run ``instaloader --help``.